cophi-wue/LLpro/doc/DEVELOPING.md

 # Developing

-The llpro pipeline is implemented using the Spacy framework.
+The LLpro pipeline is implemented using the Spacy framework.
 In particular, this repository implements several [custom pipeline components](https://spacy.io/usage/processing-pipelines#custom-components) to construct full Spacy pipelines.
 For example, the default implementation in `main.py` constructs a Spacy pipeline as follows:

 ```python